-The best stretching technique would probably be kneading the dough using your hand motions to pull it closer to yourself through gravity.
+The best stretching technique is kneading the dough using your hand motions to pull it closer to yourself through gravity.

 This kneading movement adds to the elasticity improving the taste and texture of the pizza.

-For optimal elasticity, make sure the dough is kneaded for at least four to eight minutes at a stretch.
+For optimal elasticity, ensure the dough is kneaded for at least four to eight minutes at a stretch.

 How to stretch pizza dough

-- You begin by laying your dough on the countertop and finger-pressing it in an attempt to flatten the base.
+- You begin by laying your dough on the countertop and finger-pressing it to flatten the base.

-- As you continue flattening the pizza, use the dough like a disc and rotate it until you cover the entire work surface.
+- As you flatten the pizza, use the dough like a disc and rotate until you cover the entire work surface.

 - For the third step, you need to keep pinching the pizza along the edges as you continue rotating it.

-- Finally, use both your hands to dust the pizza with flour as your keep stretching it.
-At this final stage, make sure the dough is in the middle of both of your palms.
+- Finally, use your hands to dust the pizza with flour while stretching it.
+At this final stage, make sure the dough is in the middle of your palms.

 How to roll pizza dough

-- First, you need to warm your dough up by bringing it under average temperature.
+- First, warm your dough up by bringing it under average temperature.

 - Next, add olive oil to your countertop and lightly pat the dough to flatten it out.

-- Press the dough and when it is flat enough, roll it with your rolling pin.
+- Press the dough and roll it with your rolling pin when it is flat enough.

-- Roll in a circular motion for the perfectly round shape.
+- Roll in a circular motion for a perfectly round shape.